 The original bridge was built in 1902.
 It was a rough-hewn corduroy log bridge with a slightly different alignment than the current bridge.
 The existing bridge was built in 1937.
-The Fishing Bridge was historically a tremendously popular place to fish.
+Fishing Bridge was historically a tremendously popular place to fish.
 Angling from the bridge was quite good, due to the fact that it was a major spawning area for cutthroat trout.
 However, because of the decline of the cutthroat population (in part, a result of this practice), the bridge was closed to fishing in 1973.
-Since that time, it has become a popular place to observe fish.

-Geologists indicate that large volcanic eruptions have occurred in Yellowstone on an approximate interval of 600,000 years.
-The most recent of these (600,000 years ago) erupted from two large vents, one near Old Faithful, the Mallard Lake Dome, and one just north of Fishing Bridge, the Sour Creek Dome.
-Ash from this huge explosion, 1,000 times the size of Mt.
-St. Helens, has been found all across the continent.
+Large volcanic eruptions have occurred in Yellowstone approximately every 600,000 years.
+The most recent of these erupted from two large vents, one near Old Faithful and one just north of Fishing Bridge.
+Ash from this huge explosion—1,000 times the size of Mount St. Helens—has been found all across the continent.
 The magma chamber then collapsed, forming a large caldera filled partially by subsequent lava flows.
-Part of this caldera is the 136-square mile basin of Yellowstone Lake.
-The original lake was 200 ft. higher than the present-day lake, extending northward across Hayden Valley to the base of Mt.
+Part of this caldera is the 136-square mile (352.2-square km) basin of Yellowstone Lake.
+The original lake was 200 feet (61 m). higher than the present-day lake, extending northward across Hayden Valley to the base of Mt.
 Washburn.
-Listen to Yellowstone Lake in Winter (2 min.
-16 sec.)

-The thermal features at Mud Volcano and Sulphur Caldron are primarily mud pots and fumaroles because the area is situated on a perched water system with little water available.
-Fumaroles or "steam vents" occur when the ground water boils away faster than it can be recharged.
-Also, the vapors are rich in sulfuric acid that leaches the rock, breaking it down into clay.
-Because no water washes away the acid or leached rock, it remains as sticky clay to form a mud pot.
+The hydrothermal features at Mud Volcano are primarily mudpots and fumaroles because the area is situated on a perched water system with little water available.
+Thanks to thermophiles, the vapors are rich in sulfuric acid that breaks the surrounding rock down into clay.
 Hydrogen sulfide gas is present deep in the earth at Mud Volcano.
 As this gas combines with water and the sulfur is metabolized by cyanobacteria, a solution of sulfuric acid is formed that dissolves the surface soils to create pools and cones of clay and mud.
 Along with hydrogen sulfide, steam, carbon dioxide, and other gases explode through the layers of mud.
 A series of shallow earthquakes associated with the volcanic activity in Yellowstone struck this area in 1978.
 Soil temperatures increased to nearly 200°F (93°C).

 View Wildlife in Hayden and Pelican Valleys

-The Hayden Valley is located six miles north of Fishing Bridge Junction.
-The Pelican Valley is situated three miles east of Fishing Bridge.
-These two vast valleys comprise some of the best habitat in the lower 48 states for viewing wildlife like grizzly bears, bison, elk, and other species.
-The Hayden Valley was once filled by an arm of Yellowstone Lake.
+Hayden Valley was once filled by an arm of Yellowstone Lake.
 Therefore, it contains fine-grained lake sediments that are now covered with glacial till left from the most recent glacial retreat 13,000 years ago.
 Because the glacial till contains many different grain sizes, including clay and a thin layer of lake sediments, water cannot percolate readily into the ground.
-This is why the Hayden Valley is marshy and has little encroachment of trees.
+This is why Hayden Valley is marshy and has little encroachment of trees.

-Remember: Do not approach bears or wolves on foot within 100 yards (91 m) or other wildlife within 25 yards (23 m).
-Keep a safe distance from all wildlife.
-If you cause an animal to move or change its behavior, you are too close!
+Remember: Do not approach or encircle bears or wolves on foot within 100 yards (91 m) or other wildlife within 25 yards (23 m).
+Always maintain a safe distance.
 Each year, park visitors are injured by wildlife when approaching too closely.

 Walk to Natural Bridge

 Located just south of Bridge Bay Campground, it is an easy one-mile walk to the Natural Bridge.
 There is also a bicycle trail leading to the bridge.
-The Natural Bridge was formed by erosion of this rhyolite outcrop by Bridge Creek.
-The top of the bridge is approximately 51 ft. above the creek.
-A short switchback trail leads to the top, though travel across the bridge is now prohibited to protect this feature.
-Watch the Inside Yellowstone episode about Natural Bridge (2 min.
-10 sec.)...
+The Natural Bridge was formed by erosion of the rhyolite outcrop by Bridge Creek.
+The top of the bridge is approximately 51 feet (16 m) above the creek.
+A short switchback trail leads to the top, though travel across the bridge is prohibited to protect this feature.